mengxi-ream/mr-resume/README.md

 Go to [Vercel Platform Dashboard](https://vercel.com/dashboard), Then click `Create New -> Project`.

-Then you can import your repo this this page.
+Then you can import your repo.
+(You need to fork this repo or create your own repo after cloning this repo)

 ![Screenshot](public/images/read-me/vercel.png)